visioninhope/marsha/docs/peertube-runner.md

 ```

 This is because when we upload a video in S3, we create an presigned URL that we pass to the client, and this client will use this URL to upload the video.
-If we want to not use s3, need to have an API endpoint to upload files.
+If we don't want to use s3, we need to have an API endpoint to upload files.
 Putting "filesystem" in the `STORAGE_BACKEND` will enable the API, create the appropriate presigned URL (to our API) and serve files in the `media/videos` folder to be used by the client.

 The possible values for `STORAGE_BACKEND` are:
 - `marsha.core.storage.s3` (S3 process)